 The Government of India is responsible for ensuring the defence of India and every part thereof.
 The Supreme Command of the Armed Forces vests in the President.
 The responsibility for national defence rests with the Cabinet.
 This is discharged through the Ministry of Defence, which provides the policy framework and wherewithal to the Armed Forces to discharge their responsibilities in the context of the defence of the country.
 The Raksha Mantri (Defence Minister) is the head of the Ministry of Defence.
 The principal task of the Defence Ministry is to obtain policy directions of the Government on all defence and security related matters and communicate them for implementation to the Services Headquarters, Inter-Services Organisations, Production Establishments and Research and Development Organisations.
 It is also required to ensure effective implementation of the Government’s policy directions and the execution of approved programmes within the allocated resources.
-Ministry of Defence comprises of four Departments viz.
-Department of Defence (DOD), Department of Defence Production (DDP), Department of Defence Research & Development (DDR&D) and Department of Ex-Servicemen Welfare and also Finance Division
+Ministry of Defence comprises of five Departments viz.
+Department of Defence (DOD), Department of Defence Production (DDP), Department of Military Affairs (DMA), Department of Defence Research & Development (DDR&D) and Department of Ex-Servicemen Welfare and also Finance Division

 A Military Department was created in the Supreme Government of the East India Company at Kolkata into the year 1776, having the main function to sift and record orders relating to the Army issued by various Departments of the Govt of East India Co.
 The Military Department initially functioned as a branch of the Public Department and maintained a list of Army personnel.
 With the Charter Act of 1833 the Secretariat of the Government of East India Company was reorganised into four Departments, including a Military Department, each headed by a Secretary to the Government.
 The Army in the Presidencies of Bengal, Bombay & Madras functioned as respective Presidency Army till April 1895, when the Presidency Armies were unified into a single Indian Army.
 For administrative convenience, it was divided into four Commands viz.
 Punjab (including the North West Frontier), Bengal, Madras (including Burma) and Bombay (including Sind, Quetta and Aden).
 The supreme authority over the Indian Army vested in the Governor General-in-Council, subject to the Control of the Crown, which was exercised by the Secretary of State for India.
 Two Members in the Council were responsible for military affairs, one of whom was the Military Member, who supervised all administrative and financial matters, while the other was the Commander-in-Chief who was responsible for all operational matters.
 The Military Department was abolished in March 1906 and it was replaced by two separate Departments, the Army Department and the Military Supply Department.
 In April 1909 the Military Supply Department was abolished and its functions were taken over by the Army Department.
 The Army Department was redesignated as the Defence Department in January 1938.
 The Department of Defence became the Ministry of Defence under a Cabinet Minister in August 1947.